cloudsimplus/cloudsimplus/README.md

 1. [Enables the simulation to keep running, waiting for dynamic and even random events such as the arrival of Cloudlets and VMs](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/dynamic/KeepSimulationRunningExample.java) ([#130](https://github.com/manoelcampos/cloudsim-plus/issues/130)).
 1. TableBuilder objects that are used in all examples and enable printing simulation results in different formats such as ASCII Table, CSV or HTML.
 It shows results in perfectly aligned tables, including data units.
 Check the last line of the [BasicFirstExample](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/BasicFirstExample.java) constructor to see how it is easy to print results;
 1. Defines types and colors for log messages and enables filtering the level of messages to print.
 The image below shows how easy is to check things that may be wrong in your simulation ([#24](https://github.com/manoelcampos/cloudsim-plus/issues/24)). ![](docs/images/log-messages-by-type.png) And for instance, if you want to see just messages from warning level, it's as simple as calling `Log.setLevel(ch.qos.logback.classic.Level.WARN);`
-1. [Enables running the simulation synchronously, making it easier to interact with it and collect data inside a loop, as the simulation progresses](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/synchronous/SynchronousSimulationExample1.java).
-This brings freedom in the way you can implement your simulations ([#205](https://github.com/manoelcampos/cloudsim-plus/issues/205)).
+1. [Enables running the simulation synchronously, making it easier to interact with it and collect data inside a loop, as the simulation goes on](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/synchronous/SynchronousSimulationExample1.java).
+This brings freedom to implement your simulations ([#205](https://github.com/manoelcampos/cloudsim-plus/issues/205)).
 1. [Enables Broker to destroy a VM and return the list of unfinished Cloudlets, so that they can be resubmitted to another VM.](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/synchronous/SynchronousSimulationDestroyVmExample1.java) ([#209](https://github.com/manoelcampos/cloudsim-plus/issues/209)).
 1. [Allows placing a group of VMs into the same Host.](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/VmGroupPlacementExample1.java) ([#90](https://github.com/manoelcampos/cloudsim-plus/issues/90)).
 1. [Enables Broker to try selecting the closest Datacenter to place VMs, according to their time zone.](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/brokers/DatacenterSelectionByTimeZoneExample.java) ([#212](https://github.com/manoelcampos/cloudsim-plus/issues/212)).
-1. And yeah, it outperforms CloudSim 4, as can be seen in the table below*.
+1. It outperforms CloudSim 4, as can be seen in the table below*.

 VmAllocationPolicy|CloudSim 4.0.0 Simulation Time (min) |CloudSim Plus 4.3.4 Simulation Time (min) |DCs|Hosts|VMs  |Cloudlets
 ------------------|-------------------------------------|------------------------------------------|---|-----|-----|---------